D1N0-S1D1/YML-Configuration-Py/README.md

 ## Installation

-You can install the yml_configuration.p
+You can install the yml_configuration.py

 ## Usage